 Either inappropriate manipulation direction or improper application of force may result in failures, even the damage of components.
 Following videos illustrate the typical failures occur during the assembly: the spring flies away.

 Dynamical system (DS) based control approaches offer a framework for robust control with the capability of fast adaptation from unexpected perturbations.
 In this project, we use time-invariant DSs to model complex movements, such as combined control of limb motion, from the collected human demonstration data with single or multiple equilibrium states.

 Learned Dynamical System from Human Demonstration Data

-As illustrated in the above figure, a DS model is exploited for embedding velocity and force to enable admittance control during a haptic task with an attractor at the origin.
+As illustrated in the figure below, a DS model can also be exploited for embedding velocity and force to enable admittance control during a haptic task with an attractor at the origin.
 This DS modelling may be useful for the control of interactions in bimanual tasks including the interaction of forces.